Quantum-Accelerators/quacc/docs/user/wflow_engine/executors1.md

     4. You generally want each quacc job to be run in its own unique working directory to ensure files don't overwrite one another, so  `create_unique_workdir` should be set to `True`.

-    !!!
-Tip

-        You will need to install both Covalent and PSI/J on the remote machine:

-        ```python
-        pip install covalent psij-python
-        ```

     ???
 Note

         If you plan to use the dedicated [SlurmExecutor](https://docs.covalent.xyz/docs/user-documentation/api-reference/executors/slurm) developed by Covalent, an analagous example is included below: